it fills me with determination."

 - She gives you the easiest of the boss battles to introduce you to the battle system.
 You can still die, but she tries her best to not let it come to that.
 Even in the secret Hard Mode, where the enemies are much more overwhelming and even her attacks are significantly harder to dodge, she'll still refuse to kill you.

 - Cheering up Napstablook.
 It takes some effort, but they finally become happier.
-They even show you a trick where they make a Nice Hat out of their own tears!
+They even show you a trick where they make a hat out of their own tears!

 - Dogamy and Dogaressa are a Sickeningly Sweetheart Happily Married couple.
 How they act together is heartwarmingly funny.
 How each act if you kill the other is heartwarmingly tear-jerking.

 - The Greater Dog is an adorable little puppy in a hulking suit of armor.
 Sparing it requires you to pet and play with it like you would a real puppy.
 After sparing it, the dog (actually normal-sized out of the armor) hops out of the armor, licks you, then hops back in and walks away, its butt hanging cutely out of the armor.

 - Sans asking you to show yourself to Papyrus.
 He knows how determined his younger brother is to find at least one human and just seeing him happy is enough for Sans.